ZQSam/Swapify/README.md

 # Swapify

 A textbook exchange platform for UIUC students.
+For more details, see Project Proposal.pdf.

+For UI design, see UI Designs.pdf.

 ## Setup